crazyscot/easy-shader-runner/README.md

 # Template
-A template for an application using compute/vertex/fragment shaders with egui
+A template for an application using fragment and compute shaders with egui

 Uses
 [rust-gpu](https://github.com/Rust-GPU/rust-gpu),